SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-48
 - Physical servers (Independent house), Virtualization (Apartment), Containerization (Single room).
-- Security is more in physical server because everything will be in our control, while in virtualization there are chances anybody can look into.
-So we need to implement proper security in vm and containers like say security groups.
+- Security will be more in physical server because everything will be in our control, while in virtualization there are chances anybody can look into.
+So we need to implement proper security in VM and containers using security groups.
 - What is containerization ?
-Containerization is a light weight form of vm.
+Containerization is a light weight form of VM.
+- How is the booting time of configuring any application until up and running in physical server, VM and containers ?
 - What is virtualization concept (or) VM ware ?
 Cloud technologies are using VM ware concept nothing but resource utilization.
 - Resource utilization in VM is better when compared to physical server, resource utilization in containers is much better than VM.
 - What is dedicated hosts in aws ?
 Nothing but physical servers used by big companies.
 - Resource utilization is good in VM when compared to physical servers like creating multiple logical servers and if require we can take extra configuration from the big physical server from aws or laptop.
 - So we have containerization concept inside the VM.
 We need to create individual rooms inside the VM.
 Here system resources (CentOS, 1GB ram, 100GB HDD) are shared that means containers will take resources based on their demand from this system resources.
 Containers are isolated from each other.
 System resources will wont block.
 Boot time is very less (With in seconds) compared to VM ec2 instance.
 When we are moving to docker and kubernetes, we dont care what is the underline base OS.
 - What is configuration ?
 Example of vacating individual house, apartment and room.
-Configuration will be less in containers when compared to physical servers and vm.
+Configuration will be less in containers when compared to physical servers and VM.
 - What is ami and container ?
 Ami has Fat OS (4GB) and Container has Base OS (5MB)
 - Docker image --> Base OS (5MB-250MB) + application run time + created users + created directory + installed applications.
 - Working in dev but not working in prod in VMs ?
 Main issue is configuration changes and OS this may be because of you are using different OS in QA, SIT, PROD.
 But where as in docker image the advantage is we take same image from DEV to SIT, UAT, PROD.
 Thats why we call it as immutable image and portable we even dont know what is the base OS we are using but our intention is image should work.
 - How to install docker in servers ?
 Search in google 'Docker install centos' run the shown commands in server.